3liz/lizmap-documentation/source/publish/configuration/print.rst

 Extent defined by the user on the fly in Lizmap
 -----------------------------------------------

-To add print capabilities in the online map, you have to enable the printing tool in the plugin :guilabel:`Map` tab (:ref:`lizmap-config-map`) and the QGIS project needs at least one print composition without atlas enabled.
+To add print capabilities in the online map, you have to enable the printing tool in the plugin :guilabel:`Map` tab (:ref:`lizmap-config-map`) and the QGIS project needs at least one `print layout <https://docs.qgis.org/latest/en/docs/user_manual/print_composer/index.html>`_ without atlas enabled.

 Creating the layout
 ^^^^^^^^^^^^^^^^^^^